xionghuichen/RLAssistant/README.md

 **Bath Management**

 We manage the items in the database via toolkits in rla_scripts.
 Currently, the rla_scripts includes
-1. Archive: archive some important results into another table.
+1. Archive: archive important experiments into an archived database, which will be saved in DATA_ROOT/arc.
 2. Delete: delete all useless experiments at once.
 3. Send to remote [TODO]
 4. Download from remote [TODO]